gabekanegae/synacor-challenge/writeup.md

 <p align="center"><img src="writeup-images/30-password.png"></p>

 And that code isn't being accepted either.
 Have I, again, solved something not the way it was supposed to?
 Wait, all the characters are symmetrical, and I'm "reading the code from a mirror"...
 I'll just reverse the password string and... not yet.
 Huh.
 After a couple more minutes of head scratching, I noticed there was a "q" in my password, which, well, isn't symmetric, but, when mirrored, turns into a "p"!
-That was it, the final password: reverse the string and swap "p"s and "q"s.
+That was it, the final password: reverse the string and swap "p"s and "q"s, as well as "b"s and "d"s.

 ## 10. The End